Skip to main content

 You are absolutely amazing, and we really appreciate your help.
 If last Saturday was any indication, we are in for a wild ride in the coming weeks.
 While we do give out fresh foods, the best things for you to donate are shelf stable or monetary donations to help us buy what we need.

 Because of a recent fire at the building where we are located, it is best to donate food at the Ayer Shop 'n Save grocery store There are nails all over our parking lot because of reconstruction, and we don't want your car damaged!
-If you want to make a monetary donation, we have an online portal, but please be aware that it takes a chunk from your donation.
-Link: https://iccreditunion.goodcoins.io/causes/4125555
+If you want to make a monetary donation, here is our link and QR Code:

 Stone Soup Kitchen